danny-baker/deploy-beast-datascience-vm/README.md

 You now have a beast.
 Well if you are on the free account it's probably only 4 cores.
 But the same applies whether you have 4 cores or 400.
 It's all running the same OS so if you get familiar with this now, you will be ready to upgrade when the free trial is over.

+**Further reading**
-**Follow the microsoft documentation to show you more options to connect and use the new vm** https://docs.microsoft.com/en-us/azure/machine-learning/data-science-virtual-machine/dsvm-ubuntu-intro https://docs.microsoft.com/en-us/azure/machine-learning/data-science-virtual-machine/linux-dsvm-walkthrough
+Follow he microsoft documentation to show you more options to connect and use the new vm.
+There is some great stuff here.

+https://docs.microsoft.com/en-us/azure/machine-learning/data-science-virtual-machine/dsvm-ubuntu-intro

+https://docs.microsoft.com/en-us/azure/machine-learning/data-science-virtual-machine/linux-dsvm-walkthrough